 Other insects such as leaf miner larvae make holes inside and cause significant damage to the leave.

-You should keep the surrounding area free from plant debris and weeds to prevents these pests from laying eggs.
+You should keep the surrounding area free from plant debris and weeds to prevent these pests from laying eggs.

 Cucumber plant disease